© 2022 Think Social Publishing, Inc.

 But here was the first Aha!
 He said, “You know, you're missing the whole bottom half of this.
 You need to have a Pyramid of Dislike.”

 So this past week we developed the Pyramid of Dislike.
 Download the blank Pyramid of Dislike handout—but don’t teach it until you’ve taught the Friendship Pyramid.
-Learn about the Friendship Pyramid in the eLearning module Strategies for Teens: Friendship Pyramid, Finding Motivation & Add-a-Thought or in our popular book Socially Curious and Curiously Social: A Social Thinking Guidebook for Bright Teens and Young Adults.
+Learn about the Friendship Pyramid in the On Demand module Strategies for Teens: Friendship Pyramid, Finding Motivation & Add-a-Thought or in our popular book Socially Curious and Curiously Social: A Social Thinking Guidebook for Bright Teens and Young Adults.

 In the journey, I asked him about working in a group.
 He said, “I don't like working in groups because I like to stay in control.
 When I'm in a group, I can't be in control, I don't like that."
 Then I asked about friendship, and he said, “Well, it's kind of the same thing with friendship, I like to be in control.”
 This is where it got tricky.
 His parents shared with me that when he did develop friends, he often developed a friendship with a very meek person that he could try and control.